singhharendra05/postgre/README.md

 # JDBC-PostgreSQL-SimpleExample
 Very simple example of JDBC with PostgreSQL.
-Test
+Test one